 Each type of disorder is evaluated according to its own set of criteria.
 To qualify for benefits with that condition, you must be able to show that you meet the criteria or that the sum total of all of your disabling conditions is equivalent to the listed criteria or otherwise completely hinders you from engaging in any gainful activity.

-Regardless of which type of mental disorder you are dealing with, you will need to be able to show that you are receiving and complying with treatment.
+Regardless of which type of mental health disability you are dealing with, you will need to be able to show that you are receiving and complying with treatment.
 It is important that you continue to undergo treatment while you are in the process of claiming Social Security disability benefits.
 If you have a mental health condition and you think it will make it unable for you to work full time, then you may want to speak with a disability lawyer or disability advocate.

 Organic Mental Disorders